2027 수특 영독연 1강 변형문제 (1-6번)

 Exercise 4 뉴스 프레임이 시민들의 의견에 미치는 영향

-It was found that subjects exposed to the innocence frame were more likely to mention innocence-related considerations as ____ factors in determining their attitudes toward the death penalty than subjects presented with the morality frame.
+It was found that subjects exposed to the innocence frame were more likely to mention ____ considerations as important factors in determining their attitudes toward the death penalty than subjects presented with the morality frame.

 Exercise 5 지식의 문제

-However, can we call this a ____
+However, can ____ call this a certainty?

-The most reasonable prediction on that day was that it would be ____ average day, like so many days before it, not that a massive wave was going to destroy many thousands of lives; tragically, such was the case.
+The most reasonable prediction on that day was that it would be an average day, like so many days before it, not ____ a massive wave was going to destroy many thousands of lives; tragically, such was the case.

 Exercise 6 상황에 대한 수용의 중요성

-____ or being at peace with things isn't easy.
+Accepting ____ being at peace with things isn't easy.

 2027 수특 영어독해연습 1강 한줄 해석 (1~6번)